 ‘I don’t like men who smell of rain: you carry loneliness in your bones.’

 ‘Why are you saying such strange things?’
-I asked, even though I knew her words had the bite of accuracy.
+I asked.

 ‘Are you being for real?’
 I said.

 Two hospital orderlies rushed to her side to see if she was okay, to protect her from me.
-I quickly boogied before the scene escalated.
+I boogied before the scene could escalate.
 When I stepped outside I found it was dawn and there was a slight drizzle.
 I figured I could walk home.
-I rolled up a spliff and schlepped down the backroads of Denmark Hill towards Peckham.
+I rolled a spliff and schlepped down the backroads of Denmark Hill towards Peckham.

 Juana’s words were oddly clarifying.
 I was lonely in that hit-you-in-the-heart-until-you-struggle-to-breathe kinda way.
 I could taste the acridity of this loneliness on my tongue.
 It clung to my hair and clothes and no amount of perfume or pills could cloak or dull it.
-I wanted to scream, release the poison from within, but no sound came out of my mouth.
+I wanted to scream, expel the poison from within, but no sound came out of my mouth.
 Instead, the clouds opened and it starting raining dead butterflies.
 The corpses of swallowtails fell from the sky and the moment they hit the ground they burst into gold ash.
-I wondered, in that instance, whether there was some kind of sorcery to being a solitary human being.
-With loneliness, you may feel the ache and hunger but you also tap into something stranger and more mysterious: a part of your wild humanity that no-one else has access to.
-This untethered quality might make others wary and afraid of you but it doesn’t diminish you.
+I wondered, in that instant, whether there was some kind of sorcery to being a solitary human being.
+With loneliness you may feel the ache and hunger, but you also tap into something stranger and more mysterious: a part of your wild humanity that no-one else has access to.
+This untethered quality might make others wary, even afraid of you but it doesn’t diminish you.
 I smiled at this realisation as I made my way down the street, trudging through mounds of gold ash that only I could see.
 Every struggle, every heartache and loss, had culminated in this moment.